parshimers/asterix-website/community.md

 {:toc }

 ### Mailing Lists
 Most AsterixDB and Hyracks related discussion takes place on these mailing lists.
+To subscribe, send a blank email to the subscription address.

 {:.table .table-striped .table-bordered}
 | Name     | Address                                   | Subscribe Address                                | Archives |